antzGames/libGDX-Spriter-demo-updated/README.md

 - the original examples used FileHandle.file() which is not supported in HTML/GWT.
 - renaming the implementation classes.

+# TODOS

+- replace all references to the Point class
+- Calculator could probably all be replaced by calling MathUtils methods in libGDX
+- Math.cbrt() that may behave better with negative arguments than Math.pow()
+- add tests and more examples

 # Dekstop, HTML, Android tested

 This new Spriter demo was tested on Desktop, HTML, and a on a physical Android phone and all worked for me.